 Here are some answers to things I get asked a lot, and I’ll keep adding to it as people ask me questions.
 Can’t find the answer to your question?
 Feel free to ask it via the contact me form!

 1) I want to take a GIS class.
 Where should I look?

 If you’re a currently enrolled at a university, there are a bunch of options.
-I always recommend starting with a basic statistics course– see if your program offers an applied statistics course.
-For GIS-specific courses, you can look in a wide variety of departments such as Geography, Natural Resources, and Agriculture/ Ag Engineering.
+You can look at course listings in Geography, Natural Resources, and Agriculture/ Ag Engineering.
 Sometimes you’ll see applied GIS courses in social sciences, city and regional planning, and meteorology.
-A lot of the GIS content/ computer skills translate across all these disciplines, so don’t worry too much if it seems like the labs are on topics you’re not familiar with.
+A lot of the GIS content and computer skills translate across all these disciplines, so don’t worry too much if it seems like the labs are on topics you’re not familiar with.

-There are also a wide variety of online learning options for folks not affiliated with a university.
-I have gotten a lot out of LinkedIn Learning, including Charlie Hadley’s Tidyverse class, and other instructors on LinkenIn Learning have classes on QGIS and ArcMap.
+There are also options for folks looking for more flexible options that don’t require a semester-long commitment or a university affiliation.
+I really loved Charlie Hadley’s Tidyverse class on LinkedIn Learning, and other instructors on LinkenIn Learning have classes on QGIS and ArcMap.
 Esri also has their own free Massive Online Open Course program available here.
 There are also free, official QGIS training manuals available in a few different languages on the QGIS website here.
 I highly recommend getting started with some sort of structured class or training manual instead of building your own from a set of shorter tutorials or videos, since longer form materials will be set up in a way that helps you learn fundamentals and improve problem solving skills for GIS.